LeWaCode/patchrom/README.md

 Build
 --------

-Assumed current directory is patchrom and you want to build the ROM for oppo n1
+Assumed current directory is patchrom and you want to build the ROM for nexus5

     . build/envsetup.sh

-    cd oppoN1
+    cd nexus5

     make fullota